 Another upgrade made to tricycles is the one started by the City of Manila, the fully-electric vehicle distributed by a local company with major Japanese partnership.
 The fare for this vehicle usually starts at 20 pesos.
 More than twice the regular jeepneyfare.
 Despite the upgrades on theses tricycles, the main question remains as to when the government should also standardized the fares to this transport vehicle that will be beneficial to both passenger and driver.

 With these, the proponent was motivated to conduct a study and proposed to develop a system that can be a used as a basis by the government agency concern to somehow standardize the fare matrix for tricycle that is beneficial to all concern.
+Because here in the Philippines only taxis has a fare meter and tricycle is like a cheap version of taxis roaming around the streets.

+Just like taxi meter, the tricycle meter that will be created by the proponents will be based on time and distance travelled.
+Taxi meter has a computation of 40 Pesos from the start of the trip, 13.50 Pesos per kilometer and 2 Pesos per minute charge.
+The proponents are proposing 20 Pesos at the start of the trip, 10 Pesos on succeeding kilometer and 1 Peso per minute charge.
+The design of this project will also be based on the taxi meter that are in the market right now but will be more user-friendly and easier to understand for the drivers and passengers that will use this device.

 Objectives of the study